 Take a trip down memory lane and visit Joe DiMaggio’s beloved San Francisco.

-St Peters and Paul’s Church is where he married his first wife, took photos in front of the church with his second wife (Marilyn Munroe) and later had his funeral.
+St. Peter’s and Paul’s Church is where he married his first wife, took photos in front of the church with his second wife (Marilyn Monroe) and later had his funeral.
 Go inside this beautiful church and enjoy its serenity.

 The DiMaggio family lived within walking distance at 2047 Taylor St in a small unit.
-The North Beach playground (renamed Joe DiMaggio playground) is where he and his brothers were seen playing hours of baseball as kids.
+The North Beach playground (renamed the Joe DiMaggio playground) is where he and his brothers spent hours playing baseball as kids.

 Be inspired by Google.

-Take a tour of Silicon Valley, where you get the opportunity to see the Google campus (and yes, it is impressive), take a photo of the iconic “Facebook” logo and tour downtown Palo Alto, where you bring out your inner techy!
+Take a tour of Silicon Valley, where you can see the Google campus (and yes, it is impressive), take a photo of the iconic “Facebook” logo, and tour downtown Palo Alto, where you can bring out your inner techy!
 Visit b8ta, where you can try out the latest inventions from start-up companies.

 Purchasing their products is an excellent start to getting their gadgets on the market, a cool concept with great incentives.
-This tour would not be complete without a stop at the Computer History Museum, where technology began to where it is now.
+This tour would not be complete without a stop at the Computer History Museum, where technology began, and where it is now.

 Take a ride on the “hop-on, hop-off” bus.